 - Gold: Covers everything in the Silver plan as well as full coverage for steering, electrical, air conditioning components and some braking system components

 - Platinum: In addition to items protected by the Gold plan, covers suspension, high tech electronics and fuel delivery system

-- Titanium: Highest level of coverage that includes emissions components and navigation system with some exclusions
+- Titanium: Exclusionary, bumper-to-bumper coverage that includes emissions components and navigation system

 These plans include the following benefits:

 - 24/7 roadside assistance: Includes emergency tire service, lockout service, battery service, fuel delivery and winching